ste-vg/svg-follower/README.md

 npm run build
 ~~~~

-Which will create a new version of the app in the docs folder, this is usefull if you want to use Github pages to host the app online.
+Which will create a new version of the app in the dist folder.
+If you want to use this as a Github Pages you can change this to build to a docs folder in config/webpack.prod.js